-How to make an export declaration and get goods through the UK border.
+How to make export declarations and get goods through the UK border.

 Step 1 Check if you need to follow this process

-Most businesses that export goods use a transporter or customs agent to make the declaration and get their goods through UK customs.
+Getting customs clearance can be complicated.
+You can hire a transporter or customs agent to make the export declaration and get your goods through UK customs.

-Step 2 Set up your business for making customs declarations
+Step 2 Set up your business for making export declarations

 and Register to export plant products or controlled goods